elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 ```

 We have two types of actions that our users can perform, and we'll use a `case`
-statement to determine which changes get made to our data as a result.
+expression to determine which changes get made to our data as a result.

 ## Changing the Model